Haisla people: G'psgolox totem pole

 The G'psgolox totem pole is attached with a legend.
-It is told that, in 1872, a smallpox epidemic infected the people the Haisla Nation (located in the north of what we now call British Columbia), killing the vast majority of inhabitants.
+It is told that, in 1872, a smallpox epidemic infected the people of the Haisla Nation (located in the north of what we now call British Columbia), killing the vast majority of inhabitants.
 The leader of the Eagle Clan of the Haisla tribe, named Chief G'psgolox, lost his whole family due to the epidemic, as well as many of his friends.
 The legend tells that the bereaved Chief G'spgolox travelled to the forest and attempted to find help there.
-In the legend, he met with the spirits Tsooda and Zola, who told the Chief to go to the edge of a mountain at dawn, where he would see his deceased loved ones and learn to heal those still living.
+There, he met with the spirits Tsooda and Zola, who told the Chief to go to the edge of a mountain at dawn, where he would see his deceased loved ones and learn to heal those still living.
 In the legend, this is how Chief G'psgolox complied and gained vital knowledge, learning the nature of the spirits, the Haisla spirit of continuance and transition.
 In appreciation of the spirits' help, Chief G'spgolox commissioned a nine-meter-tall totem pole with three figures.
 The bottom two figures commemorate the deceased and the top figure represents the Tsooda spirit.
 The pole, while commemorating the dead, told the tale of Haisla survival.
 It later became known as The G’psgolox Pole.

-In 1928 Olof Hanson, the Swedish vice-president to British Columbia, summited a request to the Canadian Department of Indian Affairs to acquire a pole, and in 1929 Olof was granted permission to cut down a totem pole and take it to Sweden.
+In 1928 Olof Hanson, the Swedish vice-president to British Columbia, submitted a request to the Canadian Department of Indian Affairs to acquire a pole, and in 1929, Olof was granted permission to cut down a totem pole and take it to Sweden.
 Olof Hanson chose the G'spgolox totem pole and cut it at the base.
 Olof Hanson took the pole while the Haisla were away due to seasonal living patterns, leaving the Haisla confused and wondering what had happened to the pole.
-The Norwegian emigrant named Iver Fougner (1870—1947) who chopped down the pole was employed as an Indian agent.
+The Norwegian emigrant named Iver Fougner (1870–1947) who chopped down the pole was employed as an Indian agent.
 He was a contact person between the authorities and Indigenous peoples in the vast district.
 Olof donated the G’psgolox Pole to the Swedish National Museum of Ethnography that same year.
 The museum had the pole in storage for many years until they had a proper building to display it in 1980.
 The pole was on display in this building for 25 years.